Corrective Action and Preventive Action (CAPA) Process

-At the start of a new process, things usually work well, but in time, circumstances change, such as new types of products or services are added, international customers are added, and new staff is recruited.
-When the process no longer aligns with these changing circumstances, process compliance is compromised and problems creep in.
+At the start of a new process, things usually work well.
+Still, in time, circumstances change, such as new types of products or services being added, international customers being added, and new staff being recruited.
+Process compliance is compromised when the process no longer aligns with these changing circumstances, and problems creep in.
 These may include orders not being processed correctly or goods and services not being shipped correctly for specific customers.

 Corrective Action Definition